 “Ending extreme poverty is not a choice, it's an obligation.
 My hope is that it will inspire many thousands of people around the world to do what they can to improve the living standards of those in dire need," Chairman and Founder of the Melbourne-based Waislitz Foundation, Alex Waislitz.

 The Waislitz foundation exists to create a positive social impact locally and globally through innovative projects that empower individuals to meet their full potential and make a measurable difference to the world.

-Kokesto Moeti, saw the potential of cell phones to amplify the voices of poor women to hold government to account.
+Koketso Moeti saw the potential of cell phones to amplify the voices of poor women and hold government accountable.
 Working to turn every cell phone into an active citizenship tool, Koketso founded amandla.mobi, a movement of over 200,000 active citizens across South Africa who campaign against poverty.